NFL Power Rankings: Maybe the Bengals can't be fixed after another bad performance

 12. Jacksonville Jaguars (2-2, LW: 21)

-The Jaguars offense still isn't clicking.
-They didn't have a running back gain more than seven yards on any attempt Sunday.
+The Jaguars' offense still isn't clicking.
+The Jags didn't have a running back gain more than 7 yards on any attempt Sunday.
 Trevor Lawrence had a solid but unspectacular 207 yards.
-That's not great with the Bills defense on deck, in another London game next week.
+That's not great with the Bills' defense on deck, in another London game this weekend.

 11. Tampa Bay Buccaneers (3-1, LW: 20)

 It's hard to proclaim the Buccaneers as the best team in the NFC South.
 But they are 3-1, and their only loss came to Philadelphia.
-They're 2-0 on the road and they have a huge road win over the Saints in their pocket.
+They're 2-0 on the road and that includes a huge victory over the Saints in their pocket.
 The question might not be if the Buccaneers are a good team, but who in the NFC South is better?
 If nothing else, it's a great start for Baker Mayfield and the rest of the team.

 10. Cleveland Browns (2-2, LW: 8)